Communication Studies (CM)

 CM 4350.
 Senior Capstone in Communication Studies.
 3 Semester Hours.

 Focus on three areas of career development: (1) life-planning, an exploration of talents, skills, education, and career interests; (2) intensive careers research, study and practice of procedures used in career search, including (3) résumés, interviews, letters of application.
 Course is writing intensive with strong emphasis on oral communication skills.
 Required of all CM majors, this course should be taken in the first semester senior year.(Fall).

 CM 4351.
 Persuasion and Advocacy.
 3 Semester Hours.

 CM 4365.
-Special Topics in Speech Communication.
+Special Topics in Communication Studies.
 3 Semester Hours.

-Innovative approach to selected topics in speech communication.
-Stress on the relationship of human communication theory to other fields of interest.
+Innovative approach to selected topics in communication studies.
+Stress on the relationship of oral, written, and visual communication theory to other fields of interest.
 Specific course description indicated each time the course is offered.
-(Formerly SE4365) Recommended prerequisite: CM/SE 1351.
+May be repeated.

 CM 4391.
 Special Studies in Communication.
 3 Semester Hours.